hellodavie/mppd/readme.md

  - instruction parameters are aligned
  - comments are aligned

-Tabs are used for both indentation and alignment in the prettified/intermediate output, which is aligned for editing in Visual Studio Code.
+Tabs are used for both indentation and alignment in the prettified/intermediate output.
 Spaces are used in the final/preprocessed code, so that your code looks consistent across different editors.

 The output filename will be suffixed with `.pretty`.